AOEpeople/techradar/radar/2017-03-01/jest.md

 -   gives us integrated code coverage report
 -   automatically runs tests related to changed files (instead of all tests)
 -   gives us parallel test execution
--   gives us snapshot testing for react components
+-   gives us snapshot testing for React components

 It is easy to set up.
-And even if you have a running setup with karma/chai you can easily replace karma with jest.
-With a small [workaround](https://medium.com/@RubenOostinga/combining-chai-and-jest-matchers-d12d1ffd0303#.3callo273), chai and jest test matchers work fine together.
+And even if you have a running setup with Karma/Chai you can easily replace Karma with Jest.
+With a small [workaround](https://medium.com/@RubenOostinga/combining-chai-and-jest-matchers-d12d1ffd0303#.3callo273), Chai and Jest test matchers work fine together.